-While it’s understandable that our desire for self-preservation may sometimes trump our ability to think logically, it’s still up to us to think critically—and not be misled by malicious tricksters and people who pretend to know more than they actually do.
+It’s understandable that our desire for self-preservation may sometimes trump our ability to think logically.
+Still, it’s up to us to think critically, and not be misled by tricksters and people pretending to be experts.
 In these trying times, we simply cannot afford the luxury of monkeying around.

 Still remember your 5th-grade science classes?
 Test your knowledge and see if you still remember these facts and fundamental concepts in human anatomy, biology, botany, and other branches of science.
 Click here to try the “Are You Smarter Than A Pinoy Fifth-Grader” Challenge.